 The above definition accurately captures what we mean when we talk of collaborative analytics– namely, the act of working with people in an organization to produce or create valuable analytics with the organization‘s data and analytics assets as the foundation.

 Collaborative analytics is a still nascent process where best practices and methods are still emerging.
 It is a topic that was introduced 10 years ago on the BeyeNetwork but mostly focused on the process.
 Ventana Research, and leading research firm on BI and analytics, has devoted research on the use of collaboration in analytics this year.
-As organizations are evolving their analytics for deeper insights that answer increasingly complex questions, they recognize that collaboration can help them get there faster and with greater accuracy.
+As organizations evolve their analytics for more in-depth insights that answer increasingly complex questions, they recognize that collaboration can help them get there faster and with greater accuracy.

 The core need for collaborative analytics is to increase the analytics team’s knowledge of data.
 A greater understanding of the analytics assets at their disposal facilitates greater trust, brings new ideas on using the analytics, and generally produces faster insights with greater detail and accuracy.

 A recent survey by the Datameer team showed that knowledge around analytics assets is dispersed in many locations across an organization.
-Collaborative analytics can foster a shared knowledge of an organization’s analytic assets.
+Collaborative analytics can foster a shared understanding of an organization’s analytic assets.

 Analytics teams, comprising of data analysts, business analysts, data scientists, knowledge workers, and management, will collaborate in multiple ways to share analytics assets and knowledge about those assets.
-This includes:
+It includes:

 In general, these forms of collaborative analytics can be grouped into two major categories: implicit collaborative analytics and explicit collaborative analytics.